nmors/mail-service/ARCHITECTURE.md

 #### Validation
 Validation on the api is done via swagger validator.
 It will check the JSON schema generated from the API specification against all incoming requests.
+TODO

 ### SendMailController